 Here is the thing:

-The worst way of generating a great business idea is assuming that our idea will work.
+The worst way to generate a great business idea is to assume that our concept will work.

 It’s insane.
 Avoid it!

-Then there are people who know a little about ideation.
+Then there are people who have a little about ideation.

 So they do a couple of Google searches.